UchihaItachiSama/netdevops-lab/README.md

-# Netdevops-Lab training module
+# NetDevOps Labs

-Welcome to the netdevops-training module.

-This module contains demo scripts and practise labs to accompany the network automation training course.
+Welcome to the NetDevOps training lab module!
+This repository contains demo scripts and practice labs that accompany the network automation training course.

-For access to the slide material please reach out to the maintainer.
+*For access to the slides please reach out to the maintainer.
+The labs and demo material in this repository can be used independently as well for any of the individual topics.*

-This module includes demo and practise labs on the following topics:
+## Overview

+This repository is designed to help you practice and gain hands-on experience in various network automation technologies.
+The labs are divided into three phases, each covering essential topics:

 - Python3
 - Jinja2 templating
 - JSON
 - EAPI
 - CVP REST APIs
+- cvprac
 - Git
 - Ansible
 - ansible-eos collection
 - ansible-cvp collection
 - ansible-avd collection

-The labs are designed to be run on a ATD enviroment, but with changes to the login credentials and IPs can be used with a different CVP, EOS setup.
+*The labs are designed to be run on a ATD (Arista Test Drive) enviroment, but with changes to the login credentials and IPs can be used with a different virtual (veos-lab, cEOS-Lab) or physical setup as well.*

-The module is divided across 4 days, as per the slide training deck.

-## Phase 1
+## Phase 1 - Fundamentals

-In Phase-1 of training we will be focusing on the following
+In Phase 1, you will find demo and lab modules covering the following topics:

 - CVP REST APIs
+- cvprac
 - JSON
 - EAPI
 - YAML
 - JINJA2
 - Basics of Git

-## Phase-2

-In Phase-2 of training we will be focusing on the following
+## Phase 2 - Ansible Essentials

+Phase 2 includes demo and lab modules for the following topics:

 - Ansible Basics
   - Inventory